Lake Ontario Tributary Species

 Drifting Eggs

-If there are salmon spawning, the browns will be located below the salmon nests on gravel and will be feeding on the loose eggs.
+If salmon are spawning, the browns will be located below the salmon nests on gravel and will be feeding on the loose eggs.
 It is a simple matter of drifting an egg pattern or a real egg at a level that the fish will see.
 Sometimes steelhead will be mixed in with the browns.
 There usually will be enough browns around that it is possible to catch a couple of them.
 This requires a dead drift presentation with the egg or artificial floating along at the same speed as the current.

 Regulating the Egg Drift